↳ MISSION

 ↳ About

-A Georgetown graduate, Julia worked on the Hill as the youngest full time legislative staffer in the 107th Congress, then became a journalist, with bylines in the NYT, New York Magazine, Newsweek, The Guardian, and regular columns, including Time Out New York, ELLE, as well as a syndicated column for Tribune Media on technology and social media.
+Julia worked on the Hill as the youngest full-time legislative staffer in the 107th Congress, then became a journalist and TV commentator, with bylines in The NYT, New York Magazine, Newsweek, The Guardian, and regular columns, including Time Out New York, ELLE, as well as a syndicated column for Tribune Media on technology and social media.

-Julia has appeared hundreds of times as a commentator on CNN, MSNBC, ABC, NBC, CBS, Fox, MTV, and E, had her own TV show on Bravo, and has spoken on stages around the world.
+Julia has appeared hundreds of times as a television commentator on CNN, MSNBC, ABC, NBC, CBS, Fox, MTV, and E!, had her own TV show on Bravo, and has spoken on stages around the world.

 Her mission is to be a force for positive transformation, creating a world of harmony, health and love that honors all beings.

-Taking the tools she learned as a journalist, Julia now teaches social justice activists how to craft media strategies that contribute to the public conversation with solutions for these issues, inspiring collective social action through strategic media coverage.
+Taking the tools she learned as a journalist, Julia founded Reimagine Media, a media strategy and communications firm, which advocated for women and minorities who run environmentally and socially responsible organizations.
+She teaches social justice activists how to craft media strategies that contribute to the public conversation, inspiring collective social action through strategic media coverage.

 She is particularly passionate about issues like women’s empowerment & reproductive rights, health (particularly mental but also physical and emotional), the environment (climate change), animal welfare, responsible psychedelic legalization and justice advocacy work.

-Originally from the shores of Lake Michigan (just north of Chicago), she has lived in … a lot of places.
+Originally from the shores of Lake Michigan (just north of Chicago), she has lived in… a lot of places.
 A lot.
-New York, Los Angeles, San Francisco, Washington, DC, even Ubud, Bali - but for the last two years, she’s resided in Cambridge, Massachusetts.
+New York, Los Angeles, San Francisco, Washington, DC, even Ubud, Bali - but since 2021 she’s resided in Cambridge, Massachusetts with her husband, Harvard Law Professor Noah Feldman.

 And of course, she loves Taylor Swift.